Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

     indices, including using multiple subsequent primes.
 The following expression thus computes the same result as the example above:

-    ```julia
-    @tensor D[å'', ß, clap'] = A[å'', 1, -3, clap', -3, 2] * B[2, ß, 1] + α * C[c', å'', ß]
     ```
+    @tensor D[å'', ß, clap'] = A[å'', 1, -3, clap', -3, 2] * B[2, ß, 1] + α * C[clap', å'', ß]
+    ```

-3. If only integers are used for specifying index labels, this can be used to control the pairwise contraction order, by using the well-known NCON convention, where 'open indices' (appearing) in the left hand side are labelled by negative integers `-1`, `-2`, `-3`, whereas contraction indices are labelled with positive integers `1`, `2`, … Since the index order of the left hand side is in that case clear from the right hand side expression, the left hand side can be indexed with `[:]`, which is automatically replaced with all negative integers appearing in the right hand side, in decreasing order.
+3. If only integers are used for specifying index labels, this can be used to control the pairwise contraction order, by using the well-known NCON convention, where open indices in the left hand side are labelled by negative integers `-1`, `-2`, `-3`, whereas contraction indices are labelled with positive integers `1`, `2`, … Since the index order of the left hand side is in that case clear from the right hand side expression, the left hand side can be indexed with `[:]`, which is automatically replaced with all negative integers appearing in the right hand side, in decreasing order.
 The value of the labels for the contraction indices determines the pairwise contraction order.
 If multiple tensors need to be contracted, a first temporary will be created consisting of the contraction of the pair of tensors that share contraction index `1`, then the pair of tensors that share contraction index `2` (if not contracted away in the first pair) will be contracted, and so forth.
 The next subsection explains contraction order in more detail and gives some useful examples, as the example above only includes a single pair of tensors to be contracted.

+4. Index labels always appear in square brackets `[ ... ]` but can be separated by either commas, as in `D[a, b, c]`, (yielding a `:ref` expression) or by spaces, as in `D[a b c]`, (yielding a `:typed_hcat` expression).

+    There is also the option to separate the indices into two groups using a semicolon.
+This can be useful for tensor types which have two distinct set of indices, but has no effect when using Julia `AbstractArray` objects.
+While in principle both spaces and commas can be used within the two groups, e.g. as in `D[a, b; c]` or `D[a b; c]`, there are some restrictions because of accepted Julia syntax.
+Both groups of indices should use the same convention.
+If there is only a single index in the first group, the second group should use spaces to constitute a valid expression.
+Finally, having no indices in the first group is only possible by writing an empty tuple.
+The second group can then use spaces, or also contain the indices as a tuple, i.e. both `D[(); a b c]` or `D[(); (a, b, c)]`.
+Writing the two groups of indices within a tuple, with both tuples seperated by a semicolon is always valid syntax, irrespective of the number of indices in that group.

-4. Index expressions `[...]` are only interpreted as index notation on the highest level.
+5. Index expressions `[...]` are only interpreted as index notation on the highest level.
     For example, if you want to mulitply two matrices which are stored in a list, you can write